 - Reenter “current” status for the defaulted loan

-The Fresh Start Initiative does not apply to all student loans, and if there are other eligibility issues, i.e. ineligible SAP status, students must resolve those issues before they can be eligible for the Fresh Start Initiative.
+The Fresh Start Initiative does not apply to all student loans.
+Students must resolve other eligibility issues, such as ineligible SAP status, before they can meet the requirements for the Fresh Start Initiative.

 Defaulted student loan borrowers can qualify for the Fresh Start Initiative in one of two ways:

-- By returning to school and apply for Title IV aid by completing the FAFSA.
+- Students who return to school can apply for Title IV aid by completing the FAFSA® form.
 The school processes their financial aid eligibility based on the Department of Education guidance.

 - Students who do not return to school can contact the loan servicer and make payment arrangements by selecting a repayment plan in accordance with guidance in the Fresh Start Fact Sheet.

-First, an additional postponement of student loan repayment has been extended from August 31 to December 31, 2022.
+- An additional postponement of student loan repayment was extended to June 30, 2023.
 This means that student loan borrowers who should be in repayment are not required to make payments on their student loans until the end of the repayment extension.
-However, borrowers can continue paying down of principal on loans borrowed during this time.
-Payments will automatically resume in January 2023.
+However, borrowers can continue paying down the principal on loans borrowed during this time.
+Payments will automatically resume in June 2023.

-Second, the loan forgiveness program will provide for up to $20,000 in debt cancellation to borrowers who were Pell Grant recipients, when they borrowed federal student loans OR up to $10,000 in loan forgiveness for borrowers who were non-Pell Grant recipients.
-To be eligible, borrowers must have an individual income less than $125,000 (or up to $250,000 for married couples).
+- The loan forgiveness program will provide up to $20,000 in debt cancellation to borrowers who were Pell Grant recipients when they borrowed federal student loans or up to $10,000 in loan forgiveness for borrowers who were non-Pell Grant recipients.
+To be eligible, borrowers must have an individual income less than $125,000 or up to $250,000 for married couples.

 Annual Student Loan Acknowledgment